 OROVILLE, Calif. - A battle is brewing between two Oroville City Council members and the mayor.

-The law firm they hired sent Reynolds and the city council letters saying what they did could be illegal.
+The law firm the women hired sent Reynolds and the city council letters saying what they did could be illegal.

 The letters say the mayor is in violation of the Brown Act for not giving prior notice or public discussion.

 The council women said they feel discriminated against and sought legal action.

 Goodson and Draper have served on the city council for two years and have been on many committees in the past.